Far-right German politician fined over use of banned Nazi slogan

 The public prosecutor's office had accused the leader of the Thuringian state AfD of having knowingly used a banned slogan of the Sturmabteilung (SA), or Storm Troopers, a Nazi paramilitary group commonly referred to as the "brownshirts."

+The case was sparked by a speech delivered by Höcke in Merseburg in May 2021, during which he employed the phrase "Everything for Germany!"
+(Alles für Deutschland!) which is banned in Germany.

-A former history teacher, Höcke has denied that he had knowingly used the slogan.
+A former history teacher, Höcke denied that he had knowingly used the slogan.
+The defence had called for Höcke to be acquitted of the charge on the grounds that he did not know it was forbidden.

+The prosecution had earlier called for a suspended six-month sentence and asserted that he was aware of its historical origin.

+The presiding judge agreed and stated in the judgement that the court was convinced that Höcke knew that the SA slogan was banned but used it anyway.